LANDLORDS, SAVE 30% ON OUR MOST POPULAR TOOLS THIS BLACK FRIDAY

 What is a lease term?

 A lease term indicates the duration of your lease.
-A Fixed Term Lease is when the renter agrees to stay and pay rent for the period of time indicated in the agreement and the most common lease term is a one-year lease.
+A Fixed Term Lease is when the renter agrees to stay and pay rent for the duration indicated in the agreement and the most common lease term is a one-year lease.
 If a renter breaks the lease prior to the end of the lease, they will typically lose their deposit and potentially the value of the lease remaining.

 If a one-year lease ends, it automatically becomes a month-to-month arrangement unless both parties agree to sign another fixed term.